Move to: Previous Day

 Old Calendar: St. Antoninus, bishop and confessor; Sts.
 Gordian and Epimachus, martyrs

-The ecclesiastical provinces of Boston, Hartford, New York, Newark, Omaha, and Philadelphia have retained the celebration of the Ascension on the proper Thursday, while all other provinces have transferred this solemnity to the Seventh Sunday of Easter, May 13.
+In the United States, the ecclesiastical provinces of Boston, Hartford, New York, Newark, Omaha, and Philadelphia have retained the celebration of the Ascension on the proper Thursday (as has the Ordinariate of the Chair of St. Peter), while all other provinces have transferred this solemnity to the Seventh Sunday of Easter, May 13.
 If transferred today is observed as an Easter Weekday.
 The following readings are used: Acts 18:1-8/Jn 16:16-20 (294).

 Father Damien, formally Joseph de Veuster, ss.cc. and St. Damien of Molokai (January 3, 1840 - April 15, 1889), was a missionary of the Congregation of the Sacred Hearts of Jesus and Mary who is revered primarily by Hawaii residents and Christians for having dedicated his life in service to the lepers of Molokai in the Kingdom of Hawaii.
 Father Damien is the spiritual patron of lepers, outcasts, and those with HIV/AIDS, and of the State of Hawaii.